katjaweb/gapfinder/README.md

 - integration-style agent tests that exercise the live tool chain
 - judge tests that check evaluation behavior

-The test scenarios are based on the default video in this project.
-To run them reliably, make sure the ingestion pipeline has been run first so the transcript and chunk data for the default video exist:
+To run the tests reliably, make sure the ingestion pipeline has been run first so transcript and chunk data exist.
+To use the data for the default video, run:

 ```bash
 make ingest